ethereum/go-ethereum/docs/_dapp/native-bindings.md

-Although this was a solid plan for mainstream adoption and does cover quite a lot of use cases that people come up with (mostly where people manually interact with the blockchain), it eludes the server side (backend, fully automated, devops) use cases where JavaScript is usually not the language of choice given its dynamic nature.
+Although this was a solid plan for mainstream adoption and does cover quite a lot of use cases that people come up with (mostly where people manually interact with the blockchain), it excludes the server side (backend, fully automated, devops) use cases where JavaScript is usually not the language of choice given its dynamic nature.

 This page introduces the concept of server side native Dapps: Go language bindings to any